HapLifeMan/purifycss/README.md

 [![Realease](https://img.shields.io/npm/v/purifycss-extended.svg)](https://github.com/HapLifeMan/purifycss-extended/releases)
 [![License](https://img.shields.io/npm/l/tailwindcss.svg)](https://github.com/HapLifeMan/purifycss-extended/blob/master/LICENSE)

+### This repo is no longer maintainer, I suggest you to user [PurgeCSS](https://github.com/FullHuman/PurgeCSS), which is better.
+It checks classes name instead of each word in files as PurifyCSS.

 **This is a fork from the original [purifycss/purifycss](https://github.com/purifycss/purifycss).
 Since it's not maintained for months and pull requests not merged, I decided to create a new NPM package called `purifycss-extended` based on it with some fixes.**